The author recently watched the new Star Wars movie. Excellent, it was.

 Then Yoda raises the ship out of the water.

 "I don't believe it."

 "And that is why you failed."
-(We are similiarly exorted by the Buddha and other Spiritual teachers to believe in the affirmations we are trying to make: "All that we are is the result of what we have thought.
+(We are similiarly exorted by the Buddha and other Spiritual teachers to believe in the affirmations we make: "All that we are is the result of what we have thought.
 The mind is everything.
-What we think we become. - quote from the Buddha)
+What we think we become". - quotes from the Buddha)

 And the latest Star Wars movie, Episode VII, Maz Kanata echoes Yoda (and the Tao Te Ching): " I am no Jedi, but I know the Force.
 It moves through and surrounds every living thing.
 Close your eyes.
 Feel it.
 The light; it's always been there.
 It will guide you."

 Not too bad for a couple of sci-fi flicks. . .